Skip to content

 How do you make holiday icebreakers inclusive?

 Drop the religion default, ask about preferences not identities, and never require a purchase or family history.
-About 30% of US adults do not celebrate Christmas in any religious form per Pew Research, and our pilots show Christmas-only prompts lose them by question 5.
+About 30% of US adults do not celebrate Christmas in any religious form per Pew Research, so Christmas-only prompts lose part of the room early.
 Use winter, food, travel, and 'tradition you keep' framings instead.

 What holiday icebreakers work for virtual or hybrid teams?